PhillipOkon/Personal/README.md

-This repo is a current proftofolio of my personal projects and endeavors cataloged and archived.
+This repo is a current portfolio of my personal projects and endeavors cataloged and archived.